-Migrating from v1 to v2 requires that you complete all configurations for v2, explained more in details HERE.
+Migrating from v1 to v2 requires that you complete all configurations for v2.
+Please contact the Clock Customer Service team for assistance.

 Important: Tokens (credit card details) stored with v1 cannot be used through v2.

 Due to this, you can use both versions of the interface in combination until you have no more transactions that need to be made with a v1 token.

 Please note that once you have configured the v2 interface and selected Adyen v2 as a payment service in your guarantee options, all modules (WRS, MyBooking Portal, Online Check-in, Kiosk) will use Adyen v2 for the transactions.
 The only situation where v1 will be used is when you need to manually operate with a credit card (token) that was saved with v1.

 Operations where you need to use the v1 interface

 The situations in which you need to use the v1 interface are: